ReScience/ReScience/reviewer-guidelines.md

 ## Reviewer guidelines

+### Successful replications

+Most articles in Re**Science** reports th successful replication of the results (figures, tables, ...) of previously published research work.
+A full replication covers all the results of the original work, whereas a partial replication covers only a subset of the results.

 The main criteria for acceptance are

  1. The actual replication of the research.
 The reviewer must evaluate